- This event has passed.

 Friday, May 5th, 2023 at 7:30 pm

-This extraordinary duo comes to KCH after several years of extensive tours in Europe and brings to the U.S. their combination of sophisticated musical style and thrilling virtuosic performances of masterworks by three of the greatest composers of all time: Mozart, Beethoven, and Brahms.
+This exceptional duo comes to KCH after several years of extensive tours in Europe.
+With this tour, they bring to the United States their combination of sophisticated musical style and thrilling virtuosic performances of masterworks by three composers considered among the greatest in classical music: Mozart, Beethoven, and Brahms.

 KCH’s Classical Salon presentations are generously supported in part by Genre Underwriters, Maurice & Linda Binkow.